- ONTAP versions

 - NVRAM DIMMs do have correctable ECC replacement guidelines that are not ONTAP version-specific.
 For more information, refer to the replacement guidelines matrix.

-- With the dynamic monitoring algorithm in place, how do I determine when a DIMM needs to be replaced due to excessive correctable or uncorrectable memory errors?
+- With the dynamic monitoring algorithm in place, how do I determine when a DIMM or NVDIMM needs to be replaced due to excessive correctable or uncorrectable memory errors?

 Refer to the table below for memory replacement guidelines: